postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api/new-relic-apm.md

 Before you begin, you must set up APM services for each deployment of your API.
 See the [New Relic APM documentation](https://docs.newrelic.com/docs/apm/) for more details.

+To connect an API to New Relic APM, do the following:

 1. Select **APIs** in the sidebar and select an API.
 1. Select **API Performance**.
 1. Under **Connect Postman to your monitoring workflows**, select **New Relic**.